Wednesday, August 21, 2024

 TSOTS Assignment #1: My Bio

-Before you do anything else with your individual biology website today, make sure you verify that it was set up correctly per Mr. Bursch's instructions and example student site.
+Before you do anything else with your individual biology website today, make sure you verify that it was set up correctly per Mr. Bursch's instructions.
 If there are any issues you must resolve those FIRST.

 Once you have have verified that your site was set up correctly, you will complete your first official assignment for The Story of the Seed project--yes, that means this one is for points!
 By Monday, you'll need to publish a simple bio about yourself on your The Story of the Seed page of your individual biology website.
 In your post, please include responses to the following questions: